pipogood/BCI_Tutorial/README.md

 biosemi_stream.ipynb -> Used for real-time streaming of EEG data recorded from Biosemi Active II.

-Testdata3.bdf -> Recorded EEG data using the SSVEP experimental paradigm from this repository.
+Testdata3.bdf -> Recorded EEG data using the SSVEP experimental paradigm from [here](https://github.com/pipogood/SSVEP-Unity).